TurkeyWorld

 Istanbul

 Istanbul accounts for over half of Turkey’s exports.
-This city earns a lot of money through the export of manufactured goods, and the products of this Turkish industrial metropolis are largely shipped to Germany, Iran, Russia, and Azerbaijan, where they have a big influence on the Turkish economy.
+This city earns a lot of money through the export of manufactured goods, and the products of this Turkish industrial metropolis are shipped mainly to Germany, Iran, Russia, and Azerbaijan, where they have a significant influence on the Turkish economy.

 Kocaali

-One of Turkey’s most significant industrial centers and its second-most advanced after Istanbul is Kocaali.
-In the city of Kocaali, which is located in the center of Turkey, chemical and paper industries are common.
-The largest paper factories, shipbuilding and tire production in Turkey are located in Kocaali.
+Kocaali is one of Turkey’s most significant industrial centers and its second-most advanced after Istanbul.
+Located in the center of Turkey, it has chemical and paper industries.
+Turkey’s largest paper factories, shipbuilding, and tire production are in Kocaali.

-Kocaali provides about 7% of the total exports of this country, which is a very high figure in relation to its population and size.
-It is regarded as the top city for exports in terms of exports per capita in relation to its population.
+Kocaali provides about 7% of this country’s total exports, which is very high in terms of its population and size.
+It is regarded as the top city for exports per capita in terms of its population.

 Kocaali